 After the screening, Loach was joined onstage by Brunel University's Julian Petley (who has written about the censorship of Loach's film) and Jo Glanville of the Index on Censorship to discuss the process by which the broadcasting of the film was prevented.
 As Petley observed, a variety of legal machinations and delaying tactics were used to kick Loach's film into the long grass.
-The board of the regulator, the Independent Broadcasting Authority, was stacked with members of the SDP (the eminently forgettable, and now almost forgotten, party formed by right-wing ex-Labourites).
+The board of the regulator, the Independent Broadcasting Authority, was stacked with members of the SDP (for non-Brits: a short-lived 'centrist' party formed by right-wing ex-Labourites).
 Indeed, as Loach wrote in The Guardian at the time:

 "Television institutions are dominated by political appointments.
 Edmund Dell, chairman of Channel 4, and George Thomson, chairman of IBA, are both ex-Labour ministers.
 Dell is now in the SDP.
 They are in television to do a political job, to make sure that this most powerful of medium reflects, by and large, the interests of the establishment."